genropy/genropy_saved/docs/genro/widgets/form/dbcombobox.rst

 Description
 ===========

-	The Genro dbCombobox is a :doc:`combobox` that conducts research on specific columns in a database table.
+	The Genro dbCombobox is a :ref:`form-combobox` that conducts research on specific columns in a database table.
 As the user types, partially matched values will be shown in a pop-up menu below the input text box.
-The main feature is that dbCombobox, unlike the :doc:`dbselect`, permits to enter new values not yet in the database.
+The main feature is that dbCombobox, unlike the :ref:`form-dbselect`, permits to enter new values not yet in the database.

 	.. _dbcombobox-examples: